shawlu95/Data-Engineering-Toolbox/serverless_data_analysis_with_google_bigquery_and_cloud_dataflow/readme.md

 ![alt-text](figs/workflow.png)

+#### Normalizing vs. Denormalizing
+* **Normalize**: Normalizing the data means turning it into a relational system.
+This stores the data efficiently and makes query processing a clear and direct task.
+* **De-normalize**: Denormalizing is the strategy of accepting repeated fields in the data to gain processing performance.
+Data must be normalized before it can be denormalized.
+    - further increases orderliness.
+    - no longer relational, boosting efficiency, in parallel in columnar processing.
+    - Takes more storage space.
+* Nested fields combine the two (no example given).

+___
+### BigQuery
 #### Advantage of BigQuery
 * Interactive analysis at petabyte-scale for business intelligence (near-real time, for immediate, transaction-level response, use Cloud SQL/Spanner)
 * No-ops: pay for amount of data scanned.